How we allocate homes

 This may help you decide what to bid for in future.

-Last months lettings show who recently got a house and how many points they had.
+Please log in to your account to show details of who recently got a house and how many points they had.
 This will give you a better idea of your chances of getting a property in the area you want.

 The 'number of bids' refers to all applicants who bid for the property whether or not they are eligible for that type of property.